stytchauth/mcp-examples/consumer-integrated/tasklist-express-mcpsdk-backend/README.md

 ## API Endpoints

 ### REST API
-- `GET /api/todos` - Get all todos for authenticated user
+- `GET /api/tasks` - Get all tasks for authenticated user
-- `POST /api/todos` - Create a new todo
+- `POST /api/tasks` - Create a new task
-- `POST /api/todos/:id/complete` - Mark todo as complete
+- `POST /api/tasks/:id/complete` - Mark task as complete
-- `DELETE /api/todos/:id` - Delete a todo
+- `DELETE /api/tasks/:id` - Delete a task
 - `GET /api/healthcheck` - Check server configuration

 ### MCP Tools
-- `createTodo(todoText: string)` - Add a new todo task
+- `createTask(taskText: string)` - Add a new task
-- `markTodoComplete(todoID: string)` - Mark a todo as complete
+- `markTaskComplete(taskID: string)` - Mark a task as complete
-- `deleteTodo(todoID: string)` - Delete a todo
+- `deleteTask(taskID: string)` - Delete a task

 ### MCP Resources
-- `todoapp://todos/{id}` - Individual todo resources
+- `taskapp://tasks/{id}` - Individual task resources

 ## Storage

-This implementation uses SQLite database storage in a `todos.db` file.
+This implementation uses SQLite database storage in a `tasks.db` file.
 The database automatically creates the necessary tables and indexes on startup.
-Each user's todos are isolated by `user_id` in the database, providing secure multi-user support with proper data separation.
+Each user's tasks are isolated by `user_id` in the database, providing secure multi-user support with proper data separation.

 ## Authentication